jbt22/kaggle_competitions/README.md

-# kaggle_competitions
+# Kaggle Competition Scripts
-Python scripts created for Kaggle competitions.
+Python scripts (in the form of jupyter notebooks) created for Kaggle competitions.
 Data munging, learning, and visualization.